-Five communities had median household incomes over \$80,000 - China, Columbus, Riley, and St. Clair Townships, and the City of St. Clair.
+Five communities had median household incomes over \$80,000 - China, Columbus, Riley, and St. Clair townships, and the City of St. Clair.
 At the other end of the spectrum, the lowest household incomes were concentrated in the cities of Yale and Port Huron, as well as the Village of Capac.
 In those communities, the median income level was roughly \$43,000 or lower.
+These statistics point to the relatively large differences between the county's more urbanized areas and the suburban townships that surround them.